62 Web Form Design Best Practices:

-Whether it’s a contact form, registration form or check-out process, forms can be a significant barrier to conversion.
-Even a simple opt-in form can create friction and anxiety about entering personal information online.
+Whether it’s a contact form, registration form or check-out process, web forms can be a significant barrier to conversion.
+Even a simple opt-in web form can create friction and anxiety about entering personal information online.
 Use these web form best practices to improve your conversion rate.

 To make it easy for you to find what you are looking for I’ve structured this post as follows.
 Click on the section heading that you wish to go to.